 The main purpose is to be sure that candidates can link the information they find to the purpose they need it to satisfy.
 It is perfectly legitimate for the purpose to be adding interest to a presentation, supporting an explanation or adding factual evidence to support an opinion or debate.
-Assessors should require candidates to record several examples in different contexts to sow they have mastered the concept of linking information to need.
+Assessors should require candidates to record several examples in different contexts to show they have mastered the concept of linking information to need, as well as evaluating its quality.

-3. The candidate will select and use IT to communicate and exchange information.
+3. The candidate will select and use IT to communicate and exchange information safely, responsibly and effectively.

-3.1 I can create, access, read and respond appropriately to e-mail and other IT-based communication.
+3.1 I can create, access, read and respond appropriately to e-mail and other IT-based communication, including attachments, and adapt style to suit purpose.